Dick Bowers

 Richard T. "Dick" Bowers (August 9, 1930 - November 29, 2007) was an American college athletics administrator.
 He was the first athletic director at the University of South Florida (USF) from 1966 to 1982.

 Early life and college

 Bowers was born in Nashville, Tennessee on August 9, 1930.
-He attended the University of Tennessee, where he played basketball for the Volunteers from 1949–52.
-He served as a captain in the United States Army during the Korean War after earning his bachelors in physical education from UT, and then returned to the school for a masters degree in education administration.
+He attended the University of Tennessee, where he played basketball for the Volunteers from 1949 to 1952.
+He served as a captain in the United States Army during the Korean War after earning his bachelor's degree in physical education from UT, and then returned to the school for a master's degree in education administration.
 Bowers later received a PhD in physical education from Vanderbilt University.

 Career as a professor

 After receiving his PhD Bowers taught at King University (known as King College at the time), where he met his wife, Madge, who was also a professor at the school.
 He and his wife were Fulbright Lecturers at Myanmar's University of Yangon.
 Bowers later taught at Shepherd University in West Virginia and Central Connecticut State University, before taking a job to teach at the University of South Florida in 1963.